Meet the Staff

-Edward has over 22 years of experience in the ecological/environmental sector including working within the public and private sector and since 1998, manager for the Consultancy.
-As well as day to day managerial duties, Edward oversees the larger projects and undertakes surveys, provides mitigation advice and acts as principal 'Clerk of Works' on a range of selected development and conservation schemes.
+Edward has over 30 years of experience in the ecological/environmental sector including working within the public and private sector and since 1998, manager for the Consultancy.
+As well as day to day managerial duties, Edward undertakes surveys, provides mitigation advice and acts as principal 'Clerk of Works' on a range of selected development and conservation schemes.
 Edward holds a Natural England licence for bats.
 He is also a Registered Consultant of the Bat Low Impact Class Licence (BLIC).

-Elizabeth has worked in both the academic and consultancy sectors with a focus on mammalian ecology, particularly badgers, dormice, bats and water voles.
-Elizabeth assists with the management of the Consultancy as well as project delivery.
-She has managed various ecological projects both in the UK and abroad and has expertise in a range of ecological survey techniques including Phase 1 habitat survey assessments and a variety of protected species surveys (e.g. the aforementioned mammal species as well as otters, reptiles, great crested newts).
+Elizabeth has worked in both the academic and consultancy sectors with a focus on mammalian ecology, particularly badgers, dormice, bats, water voles and otters.
+Elizabeth is involved with the management of the Consultancy as well as project delivery.
+She has managed various ecological projects both in the UK and abroad and has expertise in a range of ecological survey techniques including Phase 1 habitat assessments and a variety of protected species surveys (e.g. the aforementioned mammal species as well as reptiles and great crested newts).
 Elizabeth also devises ecological mitigation schemes for a variety of protected species.
-She is well versed in producing preliminary ecological assessments, BREEAM/CSH Assessments, protected species licences, Ecological Impact Assessments (EcIA), Construction Environmental Management plans, Biodiversity Enhancement Schemes, Ecological Design Strategies as well as writing for scientific journals, books and magazines.
-Elizabeth offers a scientific approach to projects with additional skills in statistical analysis, home range & compositional habitat analysis and GIS mapping.
-Elizabeth holds Natural England and Natural Resources Wales licences for bats and dormice as well as a Natural England licence for great crested newts and water voles.
+She is well versed in producing preliminary ecological appraisals, BREEAM/CSH Ecology Assessments, protected species licences, Ecological Impact Assessments (EcIA), Construction Environmental Management plans, Biodiversity Enhancement Schemes, Ecological Design Strategies as well as writing for scientific journals, books and magazines.
+Elizabeth offers a scientific approach to projects with additional skills in statistical analysis, home range and compositional habitat analysis and GIS mapping.
+Elizabeth holds Natural England and Natural Resources Wales licences for bats and dormice as well as Natural England licences for great crested newts and water voles.
 She is also a Registered Consultant of the Bat Low Impact Class Licence (BLIC).

 Joshua joined the team in 2008, previously working as an independent consultant, prior to that he worked for the National Trust and Forestry Commission as an ecological surveyor.
-For the last 14 years he has worked in both the conservation and consultancy sector.
+For the last 25 years he has worked in both the conservation and consultancy sector.
 Many of these years were in woodland conservation and management.
 He is an experienced ecologist with good botanical skills and extensive experience in protected species' surveys.
-He has particular expertise in terrestrial invertebrates, amphibians, reptiles and bats and holds Natural England (NE) and Natural Resources Wales licences for bats, dormice, great crested newts, white-clawed crayfish and barn owls.
+He has particular expertise in terrestrial invertebrates, amphibians, reptiles and bats and holds Natural England and Natural Resources Wales licences for bats, dormice, great crested newts, white-clawed crayfish and barn owls.

-Laura provides administrative support for the Ecology team and deals with financial matters relating to projects thereby ensuring the smooth running of the financial side of the business.
+Moira provides administrative support for the Ecology team and deals with financial matters relating to projects, thereby ensuring the smooth running of the financial side of the business.